rabarar/tls-example/README_HTTPS.md

 Then on a web browser

-1. Make sure that the Keychain Identity Preference is set to use the Certificate with the URL
+1. Make sure that the Keychain Identity Preference is set to use the Certificate with the URL - be sure to use a wildcard!
 2. Then visit the url (i.e. https://127.0.0.1:8443)

 The browser should then present the cert to the server...